ethereum-optimism/OPerating-manual/manual.md

 - Marked with [Draft] in the title.
 - Formatted and contains information consistent with the [standard proposal template.](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443)

 For a proposal proposed in the Token House to proceed to a vote, four of the top 100 delegates must give explicit approval on the discussion thread.
-Proposals initiated by the Foundation and Budget Board do not require delegate approvals.
+Proposals initiated by the Foundation do not require delegate approvals.
 Delegates may not approve their own proposals.
 Delegates may signal approval by pasting the following comment on the proposal discussion thread: *”I am an Optimism delegate [link to your [delegate commitment](https://vote.optimism.io/delegate/your_address)] with sufficient voting power and I believe this proposal is ready to move to a vote."*

 For a proposal proposed in the Citizens’ House to proceed to a vote, four Citizens must give explicit approval on the discussion thread.
-Proposals initiated by the Foundation and Budget Board do not require Citizen approvals.
+Proposals initiated by the Foundation do not require Citizen approvals.
 Citizens may not approve their own proposals.
 Citizens may signal approval by pasting the following comment on the proposal discussion thread: *”I am an Optimism Citizen [link to your [attestation](https://optimism.easscan.org/schema/view/0xfdcfdad2dbe7489e0ce56b260348b7f14e8365a8a325aef9834818c00d46b31b)] and I believe this proposal is ready to move to a vote."*

 If a delegate or a Citizen approves a proposal to move to a vote, it is not an endorsement of that proposal.
 It simply signifies that they believe the proposal is ready to move to a vote.